acosio14/cook-book/README.md

-# cook-book
+# Cook Book

-Extract recipe from a website and store it locally.
+Application that extracts recipe from a website and store it locally.